pritchardtom/C/w3resource/01_Basic_Declarations_and_Expressions/README.md

 28. Write a C program that read 5 numbers and counts the number of positive numbers and print the average of all positive values.

 29. Write a C program that read 5 numbers and sum of all odd values between them.

+30. Write a C program to find and print the square of each one of the even values from 1 to a specified value.

+31. Write a C program to check a given integer is positive even, negative even, positive odd or negative odd.
+Print even if the number is 0.

+32. Write a C program to print all numbers between 1 and 100, which, when divided by a number provided at input, the remainder == 3.

+33. Write a C program that accepts some integers from the user and find the highest value and the input position.

+34. Write a C program to print the numbers from the lowest to the highest (inclusive) and the sum of consecutive integers from a given pair of numbers.

+35. Write a C program to check if two numbers in a pair is in ascending order or descending order.

+36. Write a C program to read a password until it is correct.
+For wrong password print "Incorrect password" and for correct password print "Correct password" and quit the program.
+The correct password is 1234.

+37. Write a C program to read the coordinates(x, y) (in Cartesian system) and find the quadrant to which it belongs (Quadrant -I, Quadrant -II, Quadrant -III, Quadrant -IV).
+Go to the editor

+Note: A Cartesian coordinate system is a coordinate system that specifies each point uniquely in a plane by a pair of numerical coordinates.
+These are often numbered from 1st to 4th and denoted by Roman numerals: I (where the signs of the (x,y) coordinates are I(+,+), II (−,+), III (−,−), and IV (+,−).

+38. Write a program that reads two numbers and divide the first number by second number.
+If the division not possible print "Division not possible"

+39. Write a C program to calculate the sum of all number not divisible by 17 between two given integer numbers.

+40. Write a C program to find all numbers which dividing it by 7 and the remainder is equal to 2 or 3 between two given integer numbers.

+41. Write a C program to print 3 numbers in a line, starting from 1 and print n lines.
+Accept number of lines (n, integer) from the user.

+42. Write a C program to print a number, it’s square and cube in a line, starting from 1 and print n lines.
+Accept number of lines (n, integer) from the user.